msullivan/rmc-compiler/README.md

 Building
 -----------

+Build with: ./configure <args> && make
+You might need to pass some args to ./configure to tell it where to find dependencies, as discussed below in the dependencies list.

 The dependencies are:
  * LLVM and clang 3.5 or 3.6.
 A path to a clang build/install
-   directory can be provided to configure with --llvm-location=<path>.
+   directory can be provided to ./configure with --llvm-location=<path>.
 If there is an llvm dev environment visible on the system (for example, Ubuntu's llvm-3.5-dev package), configure will find it automatically.